 It's very common.
 Most people will get some type of HPV in their life.

 You do not have to have sexual contact with a lot of people to get HPV.
-You can get HPV the first time you're sexually active.
+You can get HPV the first time you have sex.

 Conditions linked to human papillomavirus (HPV)